SEND panels in Central Bedfordshire

 Please be aware that the panel is not a statutory requirement for decision making on placements.The final decision on where to place a child or young person with SEND remains with the EHC Team.

 Post-16 SEND Panel

 The purpose of the Post-16 Panel is to provide professional guidance that enables transparent, consistent and focused decision making in line with the legislation for the top-up funding for educational placements for young people with Education, Health and Care Plans in addition to the funding allocated by the Education Funding Agency for post-16 pupils or the Skills Funding Agency for post-19 students.

-The panel is a multi-agency team, responsible for providing professional guidance to us to enable consistent and appropriate decision making, in line with the SEND Code of Practice 2015.
+The panel is a multi-agency team, responsible for providing professional guidance to the EHC team to enable consistent and appropriate decision making, in line with the SEND Code of Practice 2015.

 The following representatives attend this panel and share their views as to the suitability of the requested placement and associated funding:

 - alternative post-16 settings attended by Central Bedfordshire students

 - a senior advisor from our youth support service

 Please be aware that the panel is not a statutory requirement for decision making on placements.
 The final decision on funding and placements for young people with SEND remains with the EHC team.